Early Years Nursery Policies

 The legal framework for this policy is: Single Equality Act 2010

 The safety, welfare and protection of each child is paramount at Colden Early Years Nursery.
-Lisa Kennaugh, as named Senior Manager, has responsibility for ensuring the playgroup has adequate procedures in place for the management of allegations against persons who work with children within the setting.
+Lisa Kennaugh, as named Manager, has responsibility for ensuring the nursery has adequate procedures in place for the management of allegations against persons who work with children within the setting.

 Throughout it is the policy of the playgroup to follow Early Years Foundation Stage Guidance which recommends to use ‘What to do if you are worried a child is being abused‘, and to follow procedures as laid down by the Calderdale Safeguarding Children Board (CSCB), www.calderdale-scb.org.uk.